Wurundjeri: History

+Early colonists estimated that around 11,500-15,000 Aboriginal people, composed of some 38 tribal groups, were living in the area of Victoria.
 The earliest European settlers came across a park-like landscape extending inland from Melbourne, consisting of large areas of grassy plains to the north and southwest, with little forest cover, something thought to be testimony of indigenous sheet burning practices to expose the massive number of yam daisies which proliferated in the area.
 These roots and various tuber lilies formed a major source of starch and carbohydrates.
 Seasonal changes in the weather, availability of foods and other factors would determine where campsites were located, many near the Birrarung and its tributaries.

 The Wurundjeri and Gunung Willam Balug clans mined diorite at Mount William stone axe quarry which was a source of the highly valued greenstone hatchet heads, which were traded across a wide area as far as New South Wales and Adelaide.
 The mine provided a complex network of trading for economic and social exchange among the different Aboriginal nations in Victoria.
 The quarry had been in use for more than 1,500 years and covered 18 hectares including underground pits of several metres.
 In February 2008 the site was placed on the Australian National Heritage List for its cultural importance and archeological value.

 Settlement and dispossession of the Wurundjeri lands began soon after a ceremony in which Wurundjeri leaders conducted a tanderrum ceremony, whose function was to allow outsiders temporary access to the resources of clan lands.
 John Batman and other whites interpreted this symbolic act, recorded in treaty form, as equivalent to medieval enfeoffment of all Woiwurrong territory.
 Within a few years settlement began around Pound Bend with Major Charles Newman at Mullum Mullum Creek in 1838, and James Anderson on Beal Yallock, now known as Anderson's Creek a year later.
-Their measures to clear the area of aborigines was met with guerrilla skirmishing, led by Jaga Jaga, with the appropriation of cattle and the burning of fields.
+Their measures to clear the area of Aboriginals was met with guerrilla skirmishing, led by Jaga Jaga, with the appropriation of cattle and the burning of fields.
 They were armed with rifles, and esteemed to be excellent marksmen, firing close to Anderson to drive him off as they helped themselves to his potato crop while en route to Yering in 1840.
 A trap set there by Captain Henry Gibson led to Jaga Jaga's capture and a battle as the Wurundjeri fought unsuccessfully to secure his release.
 Resistance was broken, and settlements throve.
 One elder, Derrimut, later stated:

 You see…all this mine.
 All along here Derrimut's once.
 No matter now, me soon tumble down…Why me have no lubra?
 Why me have no piccaninny?
 You have all this place.
 No good have children, no good have lubra.
 Me tumble down and die very soon now.